 - Search and return fields should all be "Text", "Text Area", or "Read-Only".

-- Quotation marks in the data will cause that specific row not to be returned.
+- Quotation marks in the data will cause that specific row not be returned.

-- Toggle widgets are not supported for use with the table search feature.
+- Toggle elements are not supported for use with the table search feature.

-- Records used for "look-up" data should be not used for any other purpose (assignment, subform records)
+- Records used for "lookup" data should not be used for any other purpose.

 Smart Table Search Example